edimuj/cordova-plugin-audioinput/README.md

 ## Advanced Usage Example - Events
 Use the event based method if you need more control over the capture process.

 Subscribe to `audioinput` events: The event will continuously be fired during capture, allowing the application to receive chunks of raw audio data.

-You can also subscribe to `audioinputerror` error events as seen in the example below.
+You can also subscribe to `audioinputerror` error events as seen in the example below:
 ```javascript

 function onAudioInput( evt ) {